TheMadBotterINC/csv_to_parquet/README.md

 ## License

-This is an internal tool.
-Check with your organization for licensing terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing